Camptodactyly arthropathy coxa vara pericarditis syndrome

 - coxa vara deformity in the pelvis with short femoral necks

-- periarticular osteopenia: when detected in paediatric radiographs, this tends to be less marked than in those with juvenile idiopathic arthritis
+- periarticular osteopenia: when detected in pediatric radiographs, this tends to be less marked than in those with juvenile idiopathic arthritis

 - joint effusions may be apparent